dcunited001/Spectra/README.md

 #### How should I manage the render encoders in my app?

+change encode function to accept a block?  then configure behavior for renderer in view or scene?

 I should "only create one per render pass" is the advice given in the wwdc talk.
 At least, until I need multiples per render pass.
 My point is, i shouldn't need one per Renderer and i shouldn't need one renderer per object.

 #### How are resources and settings swapped out for render encoders?